zhumaniyaz17/finalexam/general/question_2C8wo.md

-How many primary partition is possible on one drive?
+How many primary partitions are possible on hard drive?

 * 1
 * 2
 + 4
+* 8
 * 16